frankko/Artboard-Tools/README.md

 * * * * *

-**Note that for both plugins, the artboards are arranged by their order in the layer list _from bottom to top_.
+**Note that for all plugins, the artboard order is determined by the artboard's order in the layer list _from bottom to top_.
 Current artboard position on the canvas is ignored.**

 * * * * *